ismasan/steppe/README.md

 * Composability - Built on composable pipelines, allowing endpoints to be assembled from reusable, testable validation and processing steps
-* Type Safety & Validation - Uses the Plumb library to define schemas for query parameters and request bodies, ensuring data is validated and coerced before reaching business logic
+* Type Safety & Validation - Define input schemas for query parameters and request bodies, ensuring data is validated and coerced before reaching business logic
 * Expandable API - start with a terse DSL for defining endpoints, and extend with custom steps as needed.
 * Self-Documentation - Automatically generates OpenAPI specifications from endpoint definitions, keeping documentation in sync with